mdekauwe/GDAY/README.md

 par | daylight photosynthetically active radiation | umol m<sup>-2</sup> s<sup>-1</sup>
 par_am | morning photosynthetically active radiation | umol m<sup>-2</sup> s<sup>-1</sup>
 par_am | afternoon photosynthetically active radiation | umol m<sup>-2</sup> s<sup>-1</sup>

+## Example run
+The [example](example) directory has two python scripts which provide an example of how one might set about running the model. [example.py](example.py) simulates the DUKE FACE experiment and [run_experiment.py](run_experiment.py) is just a wrapper script around this which produces a plot at the end comparing the data to the observations.

+This example tends to break from time to time when I change various options, so please let me know if it isn't working!

 ## Key References
 1. Comins, H. N. and McMurtrie, R. E. (1993) Long-Term Response of Nutrient-Limited Forests to CO2 Enrichment; Equilibrium Behavior of Plant-Soil Models. *Ecological Applications*, 3, 666-681.